posifo1/SRM-Module-Activities/README.md

 An Introduction to Security and Risk Management

 ### Learning Outcomes
-- Understand the fundamental concepts of security and risk management.
+- Discuss the various definitions of risk.
-- Explain the importance of balancing security needs with business objectives.
+- Explain how to assess, qualify and mitigate risks.
 - Identify the roles and responsibilities of security professionals.

 ### Activities/Assignments